 On January 9, 2014, the Operating Partnership entered into an amended and restated credit agreement (the "Amended and Restated Credit Facility") which amended and restated the then in-place credit facility.
 The Amended and Restated Credit Facility provides for aggregate, unsecured borrowing of \$350 million, consisting of a revolving line of credit of \$250 million ("Revolver Loan") and a term loan of \$100 million ("Term Loan A").
-The Amended and Restated Credit Facility has an accordion feature that may allow the Operating Partnership to increase the availability thereunder up to an additional \$250 million, subject to meeting specified requirements and obtaining additional commitments from lenders.
-At June 30, 2017, there was no outstanding balance under the Revolver Loan.
+The Amended and Restated Credit Facility thereunder up to an additional \$250 million, subject to meeting specified requirements and obtaining additional commitments from lenders.
+At September 30, 2017, there was no outstanding balance under the Revolver Loan.